-Credit risk is the risk of potential loss to the Company if a customer or counter party to a financial instrument fails to meet its contractual obligations.
-The Company's credit risk is limited to the carrying values of cash and security deposit on mineral properties shown on the consolidated statement of financial position.
-The cash and security deposit on mineral properties are held with high credit quality financial institutions, management considers the risk of loss on these financial instruments to be minimal.
+Credit risk is the risk that one party to a financial instrument will cause a financial loss for the other party by failing to discharge an obligation.
+The Company's maximum exposure to credit risk is limited to the carrying values of cash and cash equivalents, and security deposit on exploration and evaluation assets shown on its consolidated statement of financial position, which totaled \$237,663 at March 31, 2023 (March 31, 2022 - \$514,489).
+The cash and cash equivalents, and security deposit on exploration and evaluation assets are held with high credit quality financial institutions, management considers the risk of loss on these financial instruments to be minimal.
+The Company's management of credit risk has not changed materially from that of the prior year.